danjholman/IntersectExplorer-Shiny/README.md

 ---

 ## Acknowledgements
 The starting point for this app was the code in the following paper for the interactive plot (Bell et al. 2024): https://doi.org/10.1016/j.socscimed.2024.116955.
-The code provided with this paper was used to generate the pred2 file which the app uses to generate the plots.
+The code provided with this paper was used to do the modelling and create your ownn pred2 file which the app uses to generate the plots.

 ChatGPT was used to code the app.